 This action generates a "cell" of circulating air: the sea breeze coming onshore from the sea, warm air rising over the land and then moving out over the sea again to replace the air being drawn in on sea breeze.
 See Figure 6.

 If there is a light general wind in the first place, the sea breeze simply adds to it.
-So if the day starts with a light on-shore wind, this will get stronger and the sea breeze kicks in: sea breeze 2or an offshore wind will die away, and perhaps be reversed, by the stronger sea breeze.
+So if the day starts with a light on-shore wind, this will get stronger and the sea breeze kicks in: or an offshore wind will die away, and perhaps be reversed, by the stronger sea breeze.
 Well away from the coast the general wind, caused by pressure gradients over a wide area, will blow unaffected by the coastal sea breeze.

 At night the opposite occurs - called a land breeze - but this is generally lighter.
 Air cools down close to the cooling land, and as it subsides, it flows out over the warmer sea.
 Here it is warmed, and it rises up, to be drawn back over the land to complete the circulation.
 Someone sailing a short distance from the land will feel a breeze coming off it - hence the name.